 If you’d like to get a visual idea of what Yoshiwara Tokyo was like, check out this scene from the animated series Samurai Champloo, which shows the main characters visiting a similar kind of Edo period red light district:

-Yoshiwara Tokyo – How to get there?
+How to get to Yoshiwara?

 What used to be called the Yoshiwara Tokyo district is located near Minowa station, in what is now called Senzoku 4-Chome in the Taito Ward of Tokyo.
 Today, this area is still full of prostitution-related businesses, though they’re not officially called that way, as prostitution is illegal by law in Japan.